-At the Annual Meeting, eight directors are to be elected to hold office until the 2019 annual meeting of stockholders and until their respective successors are duly elected and qualified (or until such director's earlier resignation, removal or death).
+At the Annual Meeting, eight directors are to be elected to hold office until the 2021 annual meeting of stockholders and until their respective successors are duly elected and qualified (or until such director's earlier resignation, removal or death).
 All of the nominees are current directors.
-As previously announced, Mr. Wisner is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.